SCHOOL & COMMUNITY

 Many adults over 55 need help paying for prescription drugs, health care, utilities, and other basic needs.
 There are over 2,000 federal, state and private benefits programs available to help.
 The NCOA's Benefits Check Up asks a series of questions to help identify benefits that could save you money and cover the costs of everyday expenses.

 Looking for FREE Wifi access throughout the city?
 Boston's Wicked Free Wifi program is all over and growing!
 Click the link above to see a big map of the locations where you can take your phone, tablet, or laptop to get FREE Internet.

-Classroom is a free service for schools, non-profits, and anyone with a personal Google account.
-Classroom makes it easy for learners and instructors to connect—inside and outside of schools.
-Classroom saves time and paper, and makes it easy to create classes, distribute assignments, communicate, and stay organized.
+Google Classroom is a free service for schools, non-profits, and anyone with a personal Google account.
+Google Classroom makes it easy for learners and instructors to connect—inside and outside of schools.
+Classroom saves time and paper and makes it easy to create classes, distribute assignments, communicate, and stay organized.

 Typing.com is a website for anyone who wants to improve their typing skills!
 This website is great for beginners to learn how to get used to a keyboard.
 Use the "lessons" feature to practice basic typing.
 You can also take typing tests to see how fast and accurate your typing is.
 You can also practice your typing by playing different games on this site.